AndersDeath/diary2/000-current.md

 # 27 Februar - Dienstag - Berlin - 525 Tag der Einwanderung - Cloudy-Cold

 I was in the office today.
+I had a nice talk with my colleges.